 Bachelor of Science in Nursing (B.S.N.): Second Degree (for students with degrees in other disciplines)

-Doctor of Nursing Practice (D.N.P.): Adult/Older Adult Nurse Practitioner; Child/Adolescent Nurse Practitioner; Health Systems Leadership
+Doctor of Nursing Practice (D.N.P.): Primary Care Adult /Older Adult Nurse Practitioner; Primary Care Child/Adolescent Nurse Practitioner; Health Systems Leadership

 Interprofessional Palliative and Hospice Care (certificate)

 The Kirkhof College of Nursing is proud to hold the All College Membership status within the National Student Nurses' Association (NSNA) at www.nsna.org.
-All students are encouraged to actively participate in the Grand Valley chapter of the NSNA.
+All undergraduate students are encouraged to actively participate in the Grand Valley chapter of the NSNA.
 The benefits of joining the GVSU Student Nurses' Association (SNA) include opportunities for leadership, networking, and volunteering in the community.

-Students taking prerequisite courses are encouraged to join the Pre-Nursing Association (PNA) by visiting online at www.gvsu.edu/kcon/oss/pre-nursing-association-63.htm.
+Students taking prerequisite courses are encouraged to join the GVSU Pre-Nursing Association (PNA) by visiting online at gvsu.edu/kcon/oss/pre-nursing-association-63.htm.
 This organization is student-run and open to all pre-nursing students.
 The benefits of membership include leadership, networking, social connections, and opportunities to learn more about the nursing profession.
-Additional information about PNA is available through the Student Life Office (www.gvsu.edu/studentlife).
+Additional information about PNA is available through the Student Life Office (gvsu.edu/studentlife).

-The Graduate Student Organization (GSO) is a universitywide student organization dedicated to Grand Valley graduate students.
+The Graduate Student Organization (GSO) is a university wide student organization dedicated to Grand Valley graduate students.
 Its goals include intellectual, professional, and social development while fostering interprofessional communication, collaboration, and community.
 Because this organization represents all graduate students, M.S.N. and D.N.P. students are encouraged to participate.
 The annual meeting schedule is posted on the GSO Blackboard site in September of each year.
 Additional information about GSO is available at gvsu.edu/gsa.

 Office of Student Services